-Utah (ABC4 News) — Utah is known for having the “best snow on earth.”
+Utah (ABC4) — Utah is known for having the “Greatest Snow on Earth.”
 The 2020 coronavirus pandemic has changed the daily operation of many life tasks.
-As Alta Ski resort, located up Little Cottonwood Canyon, prepares to open for their 83rd season on Nov.
-23, they have found themselves making adjustments to adhere to COVID-19 safety protocols put in place by the state.
+As Alta Ski resort, located up Little Cottonwood Canyon, prepared to open for its 83rd season, they have found themselves making adjustments to adhere to COVID-19 safety protocols put in place by the state.

 “While skiing is our passion, the COVID-19 pandemic requires changes to our winter operations for the health and well-being of our skiers, employees, and community,” as stated on the Alta COVID-19 information page.